 - Be alert – know the signs

 Kids who are bored by long periods at home can pick at each other, and that happens online too.
 So it’s important to keep an eye out for cyberbullying.
 It can include mean posts, comments and messages, as well as being left out of online group activities like gaming.

 - Remember, when they are away from school, kids have less access to their usual support systems, including friends, teachers and counsellors.

-Parental Controls on iPads
+Parental Controls on Student Devices